kbalog/uis-dat640-fall2020/README.md

 ## Updates

+  * **Oct 5** An error was discovered in assignment A3 in the description under ‘BM25 scoring’, where IDF is defined without the logarithmic function.
+Instead, IDF should be computed by taking the log of N/n_t.
   * **Sep 30** Assigment 3 has been announced.
 The Jupyter notebook you need to complete can be found in your personal GitHub repository.
 This assignment is worth 10 points.
 The deadline is Oct 13, 16:00.
   * **Sep 24** General information on assignment grading and delivery has been posted [here](assignments/).
   * **Sep 22** Assignment 2 has been announced.
 The Jupyter notebook you need to complete can be found in your personal GitHub repository.
 This assignment is worth 10 points.
 The deadline is Oct 6, 16:00.